 Link to Awards Voting

-Voting for Awards closes on Friday, November 27 at 9am (US PDT).
+Voting for Awards will open on Thursday, October 25, and closes on Friday at 9am (US PDT).
 The awards include Biggest Research Discovery, Technical Grand Prize, Coolest Demo or Video, and Best Blooper.
-Award winners will be invited to present their slides and talk about their workshop experience during the closing webinar.
+There will also be awards given for engagement on Goal and Accomplishment slides as well as asking and answering questions on the support forum.
+Award winners will win an Amazon gift card and be invited to present their slides and talk about their workshop experience during the closing webinar.

 Useful Links and Literature